amaliaskilton/flibl/README.md

 ### Language fonts
 - **What is this for?** This section provides information for FLEx about language, script, and font.
     - **Language/`lang`:** the code used by FLEx to identify this language/script.
 Give the FLEx code (e.g. "es" for Spanish).
 Often this is only two letters for the Analysis language but three letters (frequently corresponding to the ISO 639-3 code) for the Vernacular language.
 You will have specified this code when you set up your project.
 It's also used as part of the project sync settings if you use LanguageDepot.
+Some language codes are the three-letter ISO code plus an extension, such as `-fonipa-X-etic`.
     - **font:** the name of the font used in FLEx for this language
     - **vernacular:** "true" or "false" - true if the language is going to be treated as a language of "study", false if it is only used for the translations and/or notes.
 For example, a person studying Quechua but translating and glossing in Spanish would put "true" on the line describing Quechua, and "false" on the line about Spanish.
 - **Example**: